willemt/dogebox/protocol/one-folder-protocol.rst

     | piece_idx      | uint32    | Piece index                           |
     +----------------+-----------+---------------------------------------+

-When receiving this message the Client:
+When receiving this message we:

-    - Updates the "piece_id_start" and/or "piece_id_end" field of the corresponding entry within the File Log.
+    - update the "piece_idx_start" and/or "pieces" field of the corresponding entry within the File Log.
     - Fail if pieces are not contiguous

 unmap_piece